FENECON Industrial S — Assembly and Operating Instructions

 Further information on the integrated air conditioning system can be found in the manufacturer’s documentation.

-Further information on the integrated air conditioning system can be found in the manufacturer’s documentation (see 16.1 Other applicable documents). |
+Further information on the integrated air conditioning unit can be found in the manufacturer’s documentation (see Applicable documents). |

 4.6.
-FEMS - FENECON Energiemanagementsystem
+FEMS — FENECON Energy Management System

-Information on FENECON Energiemanagementsystem can be found on the website https://docs.fenecon.de/. |
+Information on FENECON Energy Management System can be found on the website https://docs.fenecon.de/. |

 5. Scope of delivery